 Costs for insurance depending on what you buy and where.
 A good insurance agent can guide you along.

 What kinds of taxes will I have to pay?

-There are three kinds of taxes you need to be prepared to pay: land transfer taxes, property taxes and income taxes.
+If you are buying in the Toronto region, there are four kinds of taxes you need to be prepared to pay: the Non-Resident Speculation Tax, land transfer taxes, property taxes and income taxes.

 When you take possession of the property, you’ll pay land transfer taxes, which in Toronto, can be significant.
 Land transfer taxes are based on a sliding scale dependent on the price of the property.
 [Related: Land Transfer Calculator]

 Every year you’ll need to pay property taxes – you can get an estimate on the City of Toronto Property Tax Calculator.